Arif-Shahriar028/Credo-ts-Agent/README.md

 2. Change endpoints:

 Change issuer and verifier endpoints in values.ts file located at `./utils/values.ts`.
-Place your computers ip address at the url.
+Place your computers ip address at the url or you can keep the ip as `localhost`.

 3. Add cosmos_payer_seed at .env file: